Making phone service even more affordable.

-- Monthly discount on basic service over $10.00 for regular Lifeline Michigan with an additional $2.25 discount for seniors 65 and over.
-Depending on the call plan option you select, you may not be charged anything for your local access line service for the Tribal Lands Lifeline Plan
+- Monthly discount on basic service for regular Lifeline Michigan with an additional $1.50 discount for seniors 65 and over based on program eligibility.
+Depending on the call plan option you select, you may not be charged anything for your local access line service for the Tribal Lands Lifeline Plan.

 - Waiver of deposit for local service1